mendenm/flexible_flyer/progress_log.md

 ## Early November, 2020

-### Reborn palm progress
-Much cleanup has been carried out on the palm based on the Phoenix Reborn project.
+### Name change (sort of) to "paraglider"
+It has been decided that this project will adopt the "paraglider" name, since "flexible flyer" makes it appear it might be a flexure-joint based project.
+Some files and materials will keep the old name, though.

 ### New!
 Unlimbited V3 palm
 It is now also possible to build the parametric palm against the [Unlimbited Phoenix V3](https://www.thingiverse.com/thing:1674320)  palm, which is somewhat different.
 Everything works almost the same, but the passages (especially the thumb string) are quite different.
 Everything should be compatible, although I have not yet tested the thumb.
 The positioning of the thumb socket is different on this palm, and it may require a slightly different parametric scaling of the thumb.
 Use paraglider_palm_unlimbited_v3.scad and its customizer script to use this.

+### Reborn palm progress
+Much cleanup has been carried out on the palm based on the Phoenix Reborn project.